tildearrow/furnace/doc/README.md

 # Furnace user manual

-this documentation is a work in progress! expect several sections to be incomplete.
+this is the manual for Furnace, the chiptune tracker.

+the index follows.

 1. [introduction](1-intro/README.md)
 2. [interface](2-interface/README.md)